Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session Extra 1.md

 ## Experiment in successful environment

+>[!note]
-If I try to run in the environment with same configuration but compatible for hardware recommendation, we will get the result
+>If I try to run in the environment with same configuration but compatible for hardware recommendation, we will get the result

 When we try to exec into two container, you can see that sync each other and share same directory to send `datetime` message into `index.html`